 Derek Robson is an analytical chemist and amateur astronomer with interests in astrophotography and astronomical spectroscopy.
-His first main telescope in 1982 was an f5.6 8.75” Fullerscope Newtonian reflector and currently operates a William Optics GT81 and Ostara 102 mm.
-A Watec 902H2S meteor video camera built and tested by William Stewart (NEMETODE group http://www.nemetode.org/.) captures meteors.
+His first main telescope in 1982 was an f5.6 8.75” Fullerscope Newtonian reflector.
+Currently uses a William Optics GT81 and Ostara 102 mm refractors.
+Watec 902H2S meteor video camera built and tested by William Stewart (NEMETODE group http://www.nemetode.org/.) captures meteors.
 Images feed to UKMON's Network https://ukmeteornetwork.co.uk/live/#/and data to NEMETODE and UKMON for triangulation, orbit calculation, ground trail prediction and dark flight modelling.
 Radio meteor activity is monitored continuously using a Fun Cube Dongle Pro+, home-made yagi antenna on 143.048 MHz (GRAVES radar transmitter, Dijon, France).

-In 2017, Derek was presented with a prize and certificate at the Royal Greenwich Observatory for a place in the Insight Astronomy Photographer of the Year 2017 competition.
-He imaged a one-mile wide potentially hazardous asteroid - Near Earth Object (164121) 2003 YT1 which came within 3 million miles of the Earth on 31st October 2016.
-The image is displayed in the National Maritime Museum, London.
+In 2017, Derek was awarded at the Royal Greenwich Observatory by the Insight Astronomy Photographer of the Year 2017.
+He imaged a one-mile wide potentially hazardous asteroid - Near Earth Object (164121) 2003 YT1 which came within 3 million miles of the Earth on 31st October 2016, permanently displayed in the National Maritime Museum, London.
 In 2019, Derek's image of an occultation of a star by an asteroid by the drift method was short-listed in the 2019 competition and published in the 2019 yearbook.
+Recorded the visible spectrum of the Winchcombe meteor 28/2/21, which became a recovered meteorite allowing comparison of its gas and recovered solid phase spectra.

-Main interests: comets, meteors; meteor and stellar spectroscopy; asteroids and occultation of stars by asteroids.
+Main interests: comets, meteors; micrometeorites, meteor and stellar spectroscopy; asteroids and occultation of stars by asteroids.
+Chemical analysis of meteorites.

 Local societies A long-standing member of the British Astronomical Association, a member of the East Midlands Stargazers, Sunderland Astronomical Society, NEMETODE, UKMON